 The obvious answer, of course, is online.
-Amazon stock a wide range of packs, and through the marketplace you can get hold of pretty much any individual colour.
+Amazon stock a wide range of packs.
+Through the marketplace you can get hold of pretty much any individual colour.
 It’s the only place I’ve seen significant sales on Copics as well.
-I’ve picked up a pack of 72 Copic Classics at about 2/3 price online, whereas in physical stores I’ve never seen them below full price.
+I’ve picked up a pack of 72 Copic Classics at about 2/3 price online.
+In physical stores I’ve never seen them below full price.

 Best Copic Dupes